moj-analytical-services/splink/docs/dev_guides/changing_splink/development_quickstart.md

 There are two ways to install these system dependencies: globally on your computer, or in an isolated conda environment.

-These can be managed by either:

-1. Installing them manually, or
-2. Using a `conda` environment

 The decision of which approach to take is subjective.

 If you already have Python and Poetry installed (plus Java and PostgreSQL if you want to run the Spark and PostgreSQL backends locally), there is probably little advantage to using `conda`.

-On the other hand, `conda` is particular suitable if:
+On the other hand, `conda` is particularly suitable if:

 - You're already a `conda` user, and/or
 - You're working in an environment where security policies prevent the installation of system level packages like Java